IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Napoleon, and other great men of his type, they were makers of empire.
 But there is an order of men that get beyond that: They are not makers of empire, but they are makers of universe.
 And when they have made those universes, their hands are unstained by the blood of any human being on earth. ...
 Ptolemy made a universe, which lasted 1400 years.
 Newton also made a universe, which has lasted 300 years.
 Einstein has made a universe, and I can't tell you how long that will last.” [<a href="https://www.youtube.com/watch?v=1TIt0ITM_RM" target="_blank">YouTube</a>]

->“The fact that a believer is happier than a skeptic is no more to the point than the fact that a drunken man is happier than a sober one.
+>“The fact that a believer [of a religion] is happier than a skeptic is no more to the point than the fact that a drunken man is happier than a sober one.
 The happiness of credulity is a cheap and dangerous quality of happiness, and by no means a necessity of life.”

 ― <a href="https://en.wikipedia.org/wiki/George_Bernard_Shaw" target="_blank">George Bernard Shaw</a>